-In 2017, in terms of Irish Leaving Certificate, matriculation is a minimum of 2 Higher H5 and 4 O6/H7 in the Leaving Certificate which must include Irish and English.
+In terms of Irish Leaving Certificate, matriculation is a minimum of 2 Higher H5 and 4 O6/H7 in the Leaving Certificate which must include Irish and English.
 In addition, there are specific subject requirements for different courses.
 Please see the entry requirements page for full details.

 As there are normally more eligible applicants than places, admission is competitive based on a points system.

 |If I'm repeating do I need to take all the matriculation and course entry requirement subjects again?||You can combine the results of Leaving Certificate examinations obtained in different years for matriculation purposes.
 However, this applies to matriculation only.
 It does not apply to points which are calculated on results from one year only.
 Make sure you tell CAO about all your Leaving Certificate sittings when applying.